-With the third highest reserves of natural gas in Asia Pacific after China, the fifth highest coal production in the world and oil production that averaged 887,000 barrels per day (B/D) in 2020, Indonesia relies heavily on its domestic fossil fuel reserves for its energy.
+With the third highest reserves of natural gas in Asia Pacific after China, the third highest coal production in the world and oil production that averaged 692,000 barrels per day (B/D) in 2020, Indonesia relies heavily on its domestic fossil fuel reserves for its energy.
 Its LNG export market share is the second largest in Asia Pacific.

-Coal, oil and gas accounted for 88% of its primary energy in 2020 with renewable energy production remaining low despite enormous potential for solar, wind, hydropower and geo-thermal power.
+Coal, oil and gas accounted for more than 89% of its primary energy in 2021 with renewable energy production remaining low despite enormous potential for solar, wind, hydropower and geo-thermal power.

-The government’s long-term National Energy Plan (RUEN) prioritises the expansion of renewable energy, mainly for power generation, as part of Indonesia’s climate change commitments under the Paris Agreement.
+The JETP funding will help support the Indonesian government’s long-term National Energy Plan (RUEN), which prioritises the expansion of renewable energy, mainly for power generation, as part of the country’s climate change commitments under the Paris Agreement.
 Coal will maintain a significant portion of the national energy mix for power generation, despite government plans to slowly reduce its relative usage through to 2050.

 The share of natural gas in the primary energy mix is expected to increase from 17.8% in 2013 to 22.4% in 2025 and 24% in 2050.
 The Indonesian government says by 2050 all production will be used domestically.